Point Break (2015 film): Rock climbing sequence

 Angel Falls in Venezuela, where the free climbing scene was shot.
 Climbing took place on sites both beside the falls and above the rim.

 For the rock climbing sequence, the cast and crew travelled to Angel Falls in Venezuela, where they set up three camps; one base was below the falls; one was on the rim; and one was high on the tepui.
 The film crew had to land on a small island at the head of the Churún River that had no vehicles, then move the equipment by motorized canoes to the falls by negotiating with a local general for a helicopter to get them and several tons of equipment out.
 Core hired Linh Nguyen, a longtime Southern California climber and former climbing consultant to a TV sports series, who Core described as his "oldest friend", as the Climbing Unit Supervisor.
 That site was near an overhanging 100 ft boulder that the longtime climber-rigger Dave Schultz had picked out during scouting, as an ideal site for close-up "studio" climbing shots.
 Filming also took place on the wall beside the waterfall.
 Chris Sharma served as a stunt double for Johnny Utah, whereas Teresa Palmer was filmed in a climbing scene separately in the Alps.
 Dani Andrada of Spain played the stunt double for Bodhi, and climber-filmmaker Mike Call was second-unit cameraman.
 Peter Croft, a well-known Canadian climber and soloist, was hired as a backup climber and a stunt rigger, and to help lend credibility to the free-soloing scenes.
 He and Nguyen read the script together, taking notes and suggesting changes in dialogue.
 Others in the unit were Schultz (head rigger), Aaron Walters, Brooke Sandahl, Alexander Magerl and Ralf Haeger of Germany, Emiliyan Kolevski of Bulgaria, and Alberto Roha and other climbers from Venezuela.
 For soloing shots, the climbers were tied into thin Spectra line that could be digitized out.
 All bolts used in the filming were removed afterwards.

 Jumping sequences

 On several European jumping scenes, Core, who also previously trained as a mountain ranger, would hike up with a small crew and wait hours for safe conditions.
 Kosove said the movie "was more of an expedition than a production."

 Release

 The film was initially slated for an August 7, 2015 release, but on August 12, 2014, Warner Bros. brought the date forward to July 31, 2015.
 On February 3, 2015, the release date was moved back to December 25, 2015.
 Warner Bros.
-Pictures distributed the film in the United States, Canada, the United Kingdom, Ireland, the CIS, Japan and Latin America, and Lionsgate handled the film's international sales outside of China.
+Pictures distributed the film in North America, the United Kingdom, Ireland, the CIS, Japan and Latin America, and Lionsgate handled the film's international sales outside of China.
 DMG Entertainment, which collaborated with Alcon Entertainment to finance and develop the remake, distributed the film in China through China Film Group Corporation, where it was released on December 4, 2015.